reyestech/Fullstack-Academy/README.md

 ### 🔟 Multiple MFA Denials

-An influx of MFA denials within minutes usually signals password‑spray or user confusion exploited by phishing.
-This query tallies denial responses (result code `500121`) over a 30‑minute sliding window, grouping by user and IP.
-Entities exceeding five denials surface in the results, equipping identity teams to reset credentials or educate users.
+A sudden increase in MFA denial occurrences within a brief time frame generally indicates either a password-spray attack or user confusion, potentially exploited through phishing.
+This query aggregates denial responses over a 30-minute sliding window, grouping results by user and IP address.
+Entities recording more than five denials are highlighted in the results, empowering identity teams to reset credentials or provide necessary user education.

-Automated containment via Conditional Access policies can immediately block suspicious IPs, curbing brute‑force persistence.
+Automated containment through Conditional Access policies can immediately block suspicious IP addresses, thereby mitigating brute-force attempts.

 #### How it works